Logistics providers have to know the difference between FTZ and a bonded warehouse and understand the benefits of each.

 The FTZ is a program that has been around since the 1930s, and was created by the United States government.
 In addition, neither foreign merchandise nor domestic merchandise set for export is subject to tax.

 On the other hand, a bonded warehouse is very different.
 A bonded warehouse is just a building wherein goods can be stored (and, in some cases, manufactured) without any payment of taxes (or duty).
-These warehouses have been around since the 1800’s, and they’re subject to the rules and regulations set forth by Title 19, United States Code, and section 1555.
-Furthermore, unlike a FTZ, a bonded warehouse’s goods are subject to taxation on January 1st of every year.
+These warehouses have been around since the 1800s, and they’re subject to the rules and regulations set forth by Title 19, United States Code, and section 1555.
+Furthermore, unlike an FTZ, a bonded warehouse’s goods are subject to taxation on January 1st of every year.

 The Benefits of FTZ